• Blueberries

 reduced shrivel

-Ethylene builds up during shipping and storage, even fresh produce with low emission levels.
+Ethylene builds up during shipping and storage, even fresh produce with low emission levels (RYPEN commercial pilot results).

 • Blueberries

-RYPEN enables natural ripening for true taste, texture and aroma development.
+Natural ripening for true taste, texture and aroma development (RYPEN commercial pilot results).

 • Blueberries